spiceai/docs/.github/copilot-instructions.md

 Use plain, clear, simple, easy-to-understand language.
 Do not use hyperbole or hype.

 Avoid "allows" to describe functionality.
+Use "helps" where it makes sense.

 Always provide references and citations with links.